senecajs/senecajs.org/src/pages/get-started/index.md

 The prior function has parameters:

-* msg: the msg object, which you may have modified
+* msg: the msg object, which you may have modified.
-* response_callback: a callback function, where you may modify the result
+* response_callback: a callback function where you can modify the result.

-The example code shows you how to modify both the inbound message, and the outbound result.
-Modification of either is optional — you may leave the data unchanged and use this mechanism for enhanced logging or auditing.
+The example code shows you how to modify both the inbound message and the outbound result.
+Modification of either is optional.
+You may leave the data unchanged and use this mechanism for enhanced logging or auditing.

-The example code also shows good practices for error handling.
+The example code also shows good practice for error handling.
 It uses early returns to exit from the action function as soon as possible.
 This avoids spurious indentation from `if-else` statements.
 The error is provided using an `Error` object.
 This ensures stack trace capture and proper handling.

 Errors should only be used for invalid input or internal failures.
-For example, if you are executing a database query that returns no data, that is _not_ an error, just a fact about the database.
+For example, if you are executing a database query that returns no data, that is _not_ an error; it is just a fact about the database.
 If the database connection fails, that is an error.

 The code for this example is in the [sum-valid.js][] file.

-## Organising Patterns into Plugins
+## Organising patterns into plugins

 A Seneca instance is ultimately just a set of action patterns.
 You can organize them by using namespacing conventions in your patterns, such as `role:math`.
 To help with logging and debugging, Seneca supports a minimalist notion of a plugin to help organize patterns.